Internet-of-People/core/docker/README.md

-# IoP Hydra Core Docker
+# IOP Hydra Core Docker

 ## Introduction

-Official Production ready IoP Hydra Core images available now at [Docker Hub](https://hub.docker.com/r/internetofpeople/hydra-core).
+Official Production ready IOP Hydra Core images available now at [Docker Hub](https://hub.docker.com/r/internetofpeople/hydra-core).

 ## Usage

 ### Install

-To be able to use IoP Hydra with docker, you need two things from either the `testnet`, `devnet` or `mainnet` folder:
+To be able to use IOP Hydra with docker, you need two things from either the `testnet`, `devnet` or `mainnet` folder:

 -   The `docker-compose.yml` file.
 -   The `mountpoints.tar.gz` file unpacked to the same directory level where you put the `docker-compose.yml`.